EPCCed/archer2-intro-package/_episodes/05-good-citizen.md

 Accessing another ARCHER2 user account from your account is also not allowed (as this would allow you to potentially capture the credentials for the other account).
-If we detect this behaviour we will require both people involved to reset their access credentials.
+If we detect this behaviour, we will require both people involved to reset their access credentials.

 ## Test before scaling